Cwegeleben/rod-builder-pro/docs/design/design-studio-v1-plan.md

 The 2025 edition confirms the importer + product_db foundations are done.
 Focus now shifts to Step 8 (live loaders + draft persistence), Prisma migrations, refreshed backfills, and the admin/storefront deliverables that take Design Studio V1 to launch.

+## 13. Phase 3 — Interactive Design Studio (Draft-first)

+Phase 2 is closed: Shopify delivery, Theme App Extension + App Proxy coexistence, no-JS fallback, Theme Editor smoke, and infrastructure discovery are all satisfied and stable.
+Phase 3 turns Design Studio from a validated preview into a merchant-facing drafting environment anchored on authoritative drafts.

+### Phase 3 goals

+- Deliver a draft-first canvas where merchants capture every design decision with product_db-backed parts and see immediate validation feedback.
+- Give customers confidence that their in-progress builds persist safely across sessions without committing to checkout.
+- Provide operations with a single source of truth draft artifact that can later convert into DesignBuild records once publishing phases resume.

+### Merchant & customer problem solved

+- Merchants currently juggle screenshots, emails, and spreadsheet trackers to explain builds; Phase 3 consolidates those choices into a living draft that never loses context.
+- Customers lack a trustworthy way to iterate on premium rod builds asynchronously; Draft-first lets them explore combinations, understand compatibility, and return later knowing their work is intact.

+### How Phase 3 differs from Phase 2

+- Phase 2 validated platform constraints; Phase 3 assumes that groundwork and focuses on day-to-day usability and retention.
+- Phase 2 emphasized loader fidelity; Phase 3 emphasizes interaction, recovery, and ownership semantics around drafts.
+- Phase 2 tolerated manual fallback paths; Phase 3 requires predictable autosave and recovery so the experience is self-serve.

+### Draft lifecycle (authoritative)

+1. **Creation** — A draft is created the moment a merchant enters the builder (storefront or admin) and selects any actionable control; the system assigns a draft ID before submission flows exist.
+2. **Updates** — Every selection change, compatibility warning dismissal, or note entry updates the draft payload and advances a monotonic revision counter to keep telemetry traceable.
+3. **Autosave** — Autosave triggers on field blur, significant selection changes, and every 15 seconds of inactivity, showing an inline "Saved" state when the last revision lands; network failures surface non-blocking toasts with retry messaging.
+4. **Ownership** — Drafts bind to the initiating session plus optional shop customer identity.
+Merchants can re-open tenant-owned drafts regardless of customer cookie state, but customers only see drafts they authored or that merchants explicitly shared.
+5. **Expiration** — Drafts remain active for 30 days of inactivity; archival keeps metadata for analytics but hides expired drafts from customer pickers, ensuring the list stays curated.

+### Interaction model (Draft-first scope)

+- **Selectable/Editable** — Roles documented in Section 11 (blank, handle, reel seat, guides, tip top, butt cap, component) plus build name, notes, quantity, and finish preferences.
+Users can reorder components within allowed slots, toggle inspiration reference visibility, and reset individual panels.
+- **Read-only** — Pricing, availability flags, fulfillment estimates, and importer provenance remain read-only callouts so Phase 3 stays draft-centric.
+- **Scope limits** — No checkout, cart, or fulfillment handoff screens.
+No attachment uploads beyond a single inspiration link placeholder.
+Publishing to storefront pages or customer accounts is deferred.

+### UX principles

+- **Immediate feedback** — Component pickers respond within 200 ms via optimistic UI; compatibility failures inline-highlight affected roles with exact reasons and suggested fixes.
+- **Failure + retry** — All saves surface deterministic retry affordances; offline or API errors never eject users from the flow and always explain what persisted vs. what needs reapplying.
+- **Clear saved state** — The builder header shows "All changes saved" with a timestamp, turns to "Saving…" during in-flight work, and "Save failed" with retry CTA when persistence misses.
+- **No surprise navigation** — Every flow stays inside the builder shell; outbound links open in new tabs and any attempted exit prompts users to confirm leaving unsaved work.

+### Explicit non-goals

+- Cart, checkout, payment, fulfillment automation, and post-Draft publishing logic remain out of scope.
+- Multi-channel draft sharing, attachment uploads beyond simple inspiration notes, and automation of approvals/notifications stay deferred to later phases.
+- Theme customization, metafield publishing, and tenant-level feature flag dashboards are not part of Phase 3.

+### Success criteria

+- ≥90% of builder interactions result in persisted drafts that can be reloaded within 2 seconds on the same tenant.
+- Merchants can open an existing draft, make changes, and see autosave confirmation without manual refresh in ≥3 consecutive cycles.
+- Customers returning via the same session see their draft list without re-entering selections, confirming ownership rules hold.
+- Operations can export draft metadata (ID, last revision, role completeness, outstanding warnings) for readiness reviews even before DesignBuild records exist.
+- A go/no-go review confirms Draft-first confines are met and no checkout/publishing assumptions leaked in, unlocking future implementation work.

 ## Addendum: Acceptance Criteria, Risks, Dependencies, and Role Definitions

 ### A. Acceptance Criteria (Per Phase)